Shopify/themekit/docs/commands/index.md

 theme [command] --help
 ```

+## General Global Flags

+- `--env`, -e : specify an environment to run your command.
+- `--config`, -c : specify a path for your config file.
+- `--no-update-notifier` : this will supress the update notifier.

 ## Bootstrap

 If you are starting a new theme and want to have some sane defaults, you can use